Tanks in the British Army: British development

 The main problem with this strategy however, was that the British infantry tanks were just too slow and the cruisers of the time were vulnerable, and often mechanically unreliable.
 Come 1940, most of the British armour had been abandoned in France when the British Expeditionary Force was evacuated from Dunkirk, but this encouraged new designs.
 By the end of the war the increase in speed of the infantry tanks, and the increased armour of the cruisers, meant that there was little difference between the two classes of British tank.
 However, the British had to quickly build more reliable and more heavily armoured designs from the experienced gained in the early battles or acquire US designs to meet the needs.

 At the start of the war most British tanks were equipped with the Ordnance QF 2-pounder (40mm) gun which was able to penetrate contemporary German armour.
-The trend towards bigger guns and thicker armour which resulted in heavier tanks, made itself felt as the Second World War progressed, and some tanks began to show weakness' in design.
+The trend towards bigger guns and thicker armour which resulted in heavier tanks, made itself felt as the Second World War progressed, and some tanks began to show weaknesses in design.

 In 1939, most tanks had maximum armour of 30 mm or less, with guns no heavier than 37–47 mm.
 Medium tanks of 1939 weighed around 20 tons.
 Also if the tank's gun was to be used to engage both unarmoured and armoured targets, then it needed to be as large and powerful as possible, making one large gun with an all-round field of fire vital.
 Also, mounting the gun in a turret ensured that the tank could fire from behind some cover.
 Hull-mounted guns required that most of the vehicle be exposed to enemy fire.
 Multiple-turreted or multi-gun designs such as the British A9 Cruiser Mk I slowly became less common.